 During the summer months, I make big jugs of chilled tea, served over ice with a lemon slice and a splash of hibiscus syrup, or use sparkling water with a splash of hibiscus syrup.

-Hibiscus syrup makes a great gift, easy to make, packed in a nice bottle it brings mindfulness and attention to the experience of giving a mindful gift.
+Hibiscus syrup makes a great gift, easy to make, and packed in a nice bottle it brings mindfulness and attention to the experience of giving a mindful gift.

 Flower Power: Hibiscus Syrup